-Examples of significant considerations as in paragraphs 2350.03 and 2350.031:
+Examples of significant consucration as per SOP sections 2350.03 and 2350.031:

-- Error of estimation of the best estimate assumption: - Low credibility: the credibility of the company's experience and studies is too low to be the main source of data, - Lack of homogeneity: the valuation information does not distinguish annuitants by sex, - Future experience difficult to estimate: the experience is subject to large fluctuations over time, making determination of the best estimate assumption more uncertain. - Deterioration of the best estimate assumption: - Operational risks: the company's payment controls and recovery practices do not prevent material erroneous overpayments, - Specific annuity mortality risk (paragraph 2350.13): commutation of survival dependent benefits is permitted after periodic payments have started.
+- Error of estimation of the mean: - Low credit inc, The redibility of the company's experience and studies is too low to be the main or ce of data, - Lack of homogeneity: The valuation information does not distinguish annuitants by sex, - Future experience difficult to estimate: The experience is subject to large fluctuations over time, making determination of the best estimate assumption more uncertain.

-• Error of estimation of the best estimate assumption:
+- Deterioration of the mean: - Operational risks: The company's payment controls and recovery practices do not prevent material erroneous overpayments, - Specific annuity mortality risk (SOP section 2350.13): Commutation of survival dependent benefits is permitted after periodic payments have started.

-- The product was issued on the basis of substandard mortality, - Exposure to back-to-back arrangements, - The class of risks reflects new terms and conditions. - Deterioration of the best estimate assumption: - The insurer has been slow historically to protect itself against changes which adversely affect it, - Favourable medical developments have emerged.
+- Error of estimation of the mean: - The product was issued on the basis of substandard mortality, - Exposure to back-to-back arrangements, - The class of risks reflects new terms and conditions. - Deterioration of the mean: - The insurer has been slow historically to protect itself trainst changes which adversely affect it, - The presence of favourable medical development